sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 mess up your project you always can safely rewind to your master branch and start from a blank slate again.

-    $ git checkout -b rails4-0
+    $ git checkout -b rails4-1

 ## Update Ruby to the latest patch level
-That is not necessary but to be on the safe side I want to have the latest patch level of Ruby 1.9.3.
-We can check the versions with
+That is not necessary but to be on the safe side I want to have the latest patch level of Ruby 2.0.0.
+We can check the latest available versions with

-    $ rvm list known | grep 1.9.3
+    $ rvm list known | grep 2.0.0
-    [ruby-]1.9.3[-p551]
+    [ruby-]2.0.0[-p648]

-To update to that version we issue
+While being in the *ruby-2.0.0-p643@rails4013* gemsest we update to that version we issue

-    $ rvm install 1.9.3
+    $ rvm install 2.0.0

+This will create new gemsets that we can list with

+    $ rvm list gemsets | grep ruby-2.0.0-p648
+    => ruby-2.0.0-p648 [ x86_64 ]
+       ruby-2.0.0-p648@global [ x86_64 ]
+       ruby-2.0.0-p648@rails4013 [ x86_64 ]

+As we've been in the gemset *rails4013* this has been created for us with the newly install Ruby 2.0.0-p648.
+Before we move on we switch to the new created gemset

+    $ rvm ruby-2.0.0-p648@rails4013

-Now we copy the current gemset to a new gemset with the freshly installed Ruby version
+Next we copy our old gemset to the newly created gemset with

-    $ rvm gemset copy ruby-1.9.3-p547@rails3211 ruby-1.9.3-p551@rails3211
+    $ rvm gemset copy ruby-2.0.0-p643@rails4013 ruby-2.0.0-p648@rails4013
-    $ rvm ruby-1.9.3-p551@rails3211

-We check that we have the Ruby version available and the Rails version of the old gemset
+We check that we have the freshly installed Ruby version and the Rails version of the old gemset

     $ ruby -v
-    ruby 1.9.3p551 (2014-11-13 revision 48407) [x86_64-linux]
+    ruby 2.0.0-p648 (2015-12-16 revision 53162) [x86_64-linux]
     $ rails -v
-    Rails 3.2.11
+    Rails 4.0.13

 Finally we run our test and make sure everything runs without errors.